Manuel-Marquez1/reading-notes/201-notes/class03.md

 # Learn HTML

 1. When should you use unordered lists in your HTML document?

+You should use **unordered lists** when the order does not matter.
+For example, when we are mentioning random information like names of differents bands, colors, dog breeds, etc.

 2. How do you change the bullet style of unordered list items?